 - Fewer, larger-scale, longer-term and better-integrated capacity development projects which are aligned with the overall priorities of ESCAP

-- Emphasis is on identifying and achieving results and improving performance through strengthened results-based management
+- Impactful projects with the emphasis achieving tangible results through strengthened results-based management

 - Stronger focus on monitoring and evaluation to ensure the secretariat’s accountability to its member States, partners and the donor community, and to facilitate learning and ongoing improvement in performance.